orfeotoolbox/OTB/CONTRIBUTING.md

 ### Using the CI platform

-The role of the Continuous Integration platform is to validate the different commits pushed to OTB repository.
-When commits are pushed, either on the main repository or on a fork, the platform triggers a pipeline with several jobs to build and test OTB on different configurations.

-If you use a fork, you will need a few settings to trigger properly the CI pipelines:
+The CI pipelines are triggered automatically when pushing commits.
+If you push to a fork, you will need a few settings to trigger properly the CI pipelines:

+* You must add Runners for your fork: the best way is to ask access to the runners from main repository when doing your first MR. During code review, someone from CI admins will assign the runners to your fork.
-* You must create a
+* [Optional] You can create a
   [personal access token](https://docs.gitlab.com/ce/user/profile/personal_access_tokens.html)
   (choose the scope API) and add it as a secret variable: on the project page of your fork, go to Settings -> CI/CD -> Variables, add the variable `K8S_SECRET_API_TOKEN` with your token as value (you should mask this variable for security reasons).
-* You must add Runners for your fork: the best way is to ask access to the runners from main repository when doing your first MR. Someone from CI admins will assign the runners to your fork.

-Depending on where your commit was pushed, different pipelines are created:

-* push on a feature branch -> `wip` pipeline
-* push on a feature branch with a merge request (not in WIP) -> `mr` pipeline
-* push on `develop` branch -> `develop` pipeline
-* push on a release branch `release_X.Y` -> `release` pipeline

-The `wip` pipeline is the fastest, with only one build job on Linux.
-The `mr`, `develop` and `release` pipeline are more exhaustive and build on several platforms.

-The different pipeline stages are:

-* `precheck` : fast build on Linux, no test
-* `prepare` : for configuration using a XDK, update it if SuperBuild has changed
-* `build` : compile, test and package OTB on various platforms
-* `qa` : analyse code quality
-* `report` : send quality reports to SonarQube
-* `deploy` : upload generated binaries and documentation to OTB website
-* `external` : contains the links to CDash submissions

-When a pipeline ends, there are two cases:
+When your pipeline ends, there are two cases:

 * if all the jobs succeed, you see a green pipeline, which means no problem was found on your commit.